bathed/bathed/README.md

 **Certifications:** Security+, Network+, A+

-Open to entry-level cybersecurity opportunities in NYC.
+Open to entry-level cybersecurity opportunities